 4.3.
 Roast Bones and Vegetables

 Once you have blanched the bones, remove the meat from the pan and add the meat to the frying pan.
 Avoid stacking the pieces on top; use 1-2 pan roasters as needed.
-Roast for 30 minutes, gently throwing bones and vegetables and roasting for another 15 minutes.
+Roast for 30 minutes, gently throw bones and vegetables, and roast for another 15 minutes.

 4.4.
 Simmer